esperlu/weatherCLI/README.md

 # CLI weather app in Go

+This CLI application is writen in Go laguage.

 ## Installation

 1. Run the following command to install the weatherCLI repo in the directory defined in your `$GOPATH` environment variable: